 Johnny D’s: Open at 8:30 a.m. on Saturdays and Sundays, Johnny D’s (17 Holland St.) serves classic breakfast dishes as well as some special items, like sweet cheese blintzes and fried catfish and eggs.
 The Davis Square restaurant also has live music that starts at 9:45 a.m.

-The Neighborhood: You may have to wait a bit for a table at the Neighborhood (25 Bow St.), but you can sip complimentary coffee while you do.
+The Neighborhood: You may have to wait a bit for a table at the Neighborhood (25 Bow St.), but you can sip complimentary coffee while you do (or pick up a pre-brunch snack across the street at Union Square Donuts).
 This Union Square establishment is best known for its cream of wheat (sounds strange, but I know tons of people who swear by it!), but it also serves lots of classic breakfast dishes, many of which come with the Portuguese sausage linguica.
-(Pro tip: Use your YUM card for 10% off orders of $25 or more.)

-Renee’s Cafe: Dining at Renee’s (198 Holland St.) feels like eating a meal at a friend’s home.
-This Teele Square restaurant is small, unassuming and oh-so-good.
-With dishes like spinach and tomato eggs Benedict, omeletes with smoked salmon and perfectly cooked waffles topped with apples, cinnamon and walnuts, you’re sure to find something to love at Renee’s.
+Renee’s Cafe: This Teele Square restaurant might be small and unassuming, but it packs a punch.
+With dishes like spinach and tomato eggs Benedict, omelets with smoked salmon and perfectly cooked waffles topped with apples, cinnamon and walnuts, you’re sure to find something to love at Renee’s (198 Holland St.).